philUWA/GeoModyCodeChallenge/README.md

 ### `<<><ktail a0.3`

 - Jeff has been getting a lot of people coming up to the bar making useless requests like "Do you have anything with fireball in it?" or "Can I get something with bleach and hydroxychloroquine?", and while goldfish are great at smalltalk, they are terrible with creative thinking.
 So you decide to give Jeff a tool where he can type in a few ingredients and try to find a recipe containing at least two of them.

-### Non-functional Requirements

-- Goldfish are very aesthetically minded creatures, so it shouldn't be too ugly you suppose.
-- Perfect execution of this project would see three nicely constructed commits; one for each of these features (a0.1, a0.2, a0.3).

 ```